BlockSigner/business-guide/source/account/visualsignature.rst

 =============================

 ..
 NOTE::
-   As an admin, you can set a uniform visual signature for all Skribble Business members to ensure a consistent look and feel across the organisation.
+   Skribble Enterpise customers can set a uniform visual signature for all employees to ensure a consistent look and feel across the company.
 Contact us at `info@skribble.com`_ for more information.

 .. _info@skribble.com: info@skribble.com